 Māori tourism in the 2000s

 In the 2000s Māori tourism was represented by the New Zealand Māori Tourism Council, made up of a number of Māori regional tourism organisations.
 In 2008 the council noted that there were more than 350 Māori tourism businesses operating in New Zealand.
 Of these, 37% were guided tours, 15% were accommodation, 15% were arts and crafts, 12% were attractions, 11% were retail, 7% were eating out, 5% were transport, 5% were concerts and hāngī, and 1% were marae stays.
-A large proportion were small operators; 65% were self-employed without employees.
+A large proportion were small operators; 65% were self-employed and had no employees.

 The Ministry of Tourism estimated that in 2006, 567,200 tourists (80% international and 20% domestic tourists) experienced Māori cultural activities in New Zealand.